psyfix/tinymight/README.md

 # Tinymight

-The Tinymight Word Add-in is hosted on an Azure instance.
+Tinymight is a Word-addin that takes docx files and pastes them into Word making reporting easier.

-### Deploying
+### Enivronment Requirements
-1. Copy the repository to the server, replacing the current implementation
+In order to setup and run the application:
-2. Change the user and group to root for all the files
+1. nodejs - npm
-3. run the `cron/cronjob.sh` file manually or wait until the cronjob manually executes the file
+2. python3

-### Adding a new template
+3. cron

-To add a new template:
+### Server Deployment
-1. Create a new `.docx` file with the template correctly formatted
+1. Setup a valid domain and create a subdomain dns A record that will point to the servers IP.
-2. Copy the new file to its respective category in the repository
+2. Change the `webpack.config.js` file `urlPRod` variable to reflect the domain created.
-3. Either wait 24 hours until the python script runs and updates the online tool, or manually log in to the Azure server and run `updateFindings.py`
+3. Add the `.docx` files to the wordFindings folder.

-### How to Contribute
+4. Configure a server with the environment requirements.
-The requirements to run the development server are:
+5. Copy the code to the server.
-- npm
+6. Change the user and group ownership of all files to root.
-- python3
+7. Configure the TLS certificates using letsencrypt.
+(Replace paths to keys in the `tinymight.js` file)

-1. Clone the repository
+8. Run the `cronjob.sh` file.

-2. Navigate to the src directory
+### Contributing
-3. Start the development server
+1. Clone the repository.
-    `npm run dev-server`
+2. Go to the src directory.
-4. Add any extra `.docx` templates to the respective category directory (or create a new one)
+3. Add any extra `.docx` templates to its respective category directory.
-5. edit the `updateFindings.py` file and update the `BASE_PATH` variable to represent your own path
+4. edit the `updateFindings.py` file and update the `BASE_PATH` variable to represent your local path.
-6. [Sideload the application into Word](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins) using the `dev-manifest.xml`
+5. Start the debug server. `npm run debug`
-7. start committing, just don't push any breaking changes
+6. Push changes to a new branch and create a merge request.